 Going ketogenic can be refreshing.
 You’re not hungry like before.
 You’re euphoric.
 You have steady, even energy levels.
 Your brain works better.
 You’re leaner.
 You start thinking: Why not do this all the time?

-A recent study of long-term (5 years) ketogenic dieting in patients with glucose transporter 1 deficiency syndrome found no apparent downsides.
+A recent study31 of long-term (5 years) ketogenic dieting in patients with glucose transporter 1 deficiency syndrome found no apparent downsides.
 Bone mineral density, which can be a problem for growing kids on long term ketogenic diets for epilepsy, was unaffected.

 Yet, I’ll admit to being a bit leery of long-term, protracted ketosis in people who aren’t treating a medical condition.
 It just doesn’t seem necessary.
 After all, while humans are unique in our ability to slip into ketosis and there are clear evolutionary precedents for being in ketosis, Grok wasn’t starving all the time.
 He wasn’t living through famine after famine.

 Not everyone needs to be on a ketogenic diet.
 Even fewer need to be on a ketogenic diet for life.
 But I do think that everyone should try it for a few or (even better) six weeks, build and install some new mitochondria, remain long enough to get really good at burning free fatty acids in your muscles, and then return to a ketogenic state on a regular basis to keep your capacities topped up.
+If you’re wondering what comes next, watch my YouTube video on what comes after The Keto Reset.

 That’s it for me today.
 Have you recently tried keto, or are you hoping to?
 Maybe you’ve done it for a while.
 I’d love to hear your tips and questions.
 Thanks for stopping by, and have a great week, everyone.